DominiqueMakowski/DominiqueMakowski.github.io/content/post_drafts/mandelbrot_monk/index.md

 </figure>

 In other faiths and philosophies (e.g., Eastern traditions), the world is understood at vastly different scale, and the notion of Self (and/or "soul") is extended to encompass many lives.
 The ultimate goal of breaking the cycle of reincarnation and suffering and ascend to higher states of being is layed out over many lives and, for most people, there isn't much they can do in only one life to escape it.
-If anything, they must follow a just path, minimize karmic loss, and seek the "truth" within themselves.
+If anything, they must follow a just path, minimize karmic loss, and seek the "truth" swithin themselves.
 A process of Self-mastery and introspection facilitated by various practices, such as meditation.

 Other religions, refered to as "orthopraxic", are more than mere beliefs systems (e.g., Islam, as well as some currents of Judeism) and expect followers to follow a set of behaviours and conducts, codifying many aspects of life.
 The "truth" has already been revealed to mankind, and we have the choice of following it - and be saved - or not - and be damned.
 Importantly for our topic, the "truth" is often contained directly in the scriptures, and can only be attained by studying and learning the sacred texts (with varying degrees of possible interpretation).